 The rationale behind knowledge representation based on feature intervals is that human experts maintain knowledge in this form, especially in medical domains.
 The input to CFI training algorithm is a set of training instances that are the descriptions of subjects with known diagnoses.
 Learning from these training examples, CFI constructs a representation of the classification knowledge inherent in these examples.
-This knowledge is represented as the projections of the training data set by feature intervals on each feature dimension separately.
-Then, for each feature dimension, projection points having similar characteristics are grouped into intervals.
+This knowledge is represented as the projections of the training dataset by feature intervals on each feature dimension separately.
+Then, for each feature dimension, projection points with similar characteristics are grouped into intervals.
 Therefore, an interval represents a set of feature values that yield the same classifications.

-When diagnosing a new subject, each feature participates in the voting process and the diagnosis (normal or abnormal) that receives the maximum amount of votes is predicted as the diagnosis of that subject.
-However, considering the cost of misclassification in such a domain, CFI may decline to make a prediction its confidence level is low.
+When diagnosing a new subject, each feature participates in the voting process and the diagnosis (abnormal or normal) that receives the maximum amount of votes is predicted as the diagnosis of that subject.
 Since each feature participates independently of the others, both in learning and classification, CFI enables an easy and natural way of handling missing feature values by simply ignoring them.
-That is, features whose values are unknown do not participate in the voting, for that instance.
+That is, features whose values are unknown do not participate in the voting.